christophrumpel/christophrumpel.github.io/_posts/2014-12-10-10-things-that-will-make-you-a-better-developer.md

 draft: true
 ---

 <header>It is easy to become a web developer these days.
 The only things you need is a computer and Internet.
 But I believe there is big difference between a developer and a good one.
 Good developers are like little heroes.
 They are awesome in what they do and are there when you need them.
-A rely benefit to the our world and definetely someone you can look up to!
+A real benefit to the our world and definetely someone you can look up to!
 I believe everyone can make this step and start being a better developer today.
 This is why I asked great developers from all around the world what they think makes someone a really good developer.</header>

 ##1.
 Experiment